Investing term

 The extra return investors demand for taking on risk, over and above what cash pays.

-The risk premium is the extra return investors demand for taking on risk, above the return from safe cash or government bonds.
-It's the reward for enduring volatility and the chance of loss — and it's why stocks have historically out-earned cash over long horizons.
-No premium is guaranteed in any given year, but bearing risk is how investors earn more than the risk-free rate over time.
+It's the reward for enduring uncertainty, and it's why stocks have historically out-earned cash and bonds over long horizons.
+No premium is guaranteed in any given year — that's precisely why it's a reward for risk rather than a sure thing — but bearing risk sensibly is how investors earn more than the risk-free rate over time.

 For example